fluendo/fluster/README.md

   -k, --keep            keep original downloaded file after extracting.
 Only applicable to compressed files such as .zip, .tar.gz, etc
   -r RETRIES, --retries RETRIES
-                        number of retries, before failing -c CODEC, --codec CODEC
+                        number of retries, before failing -m MIRROR, --mirror MIRROR
+                        base URL of a local mirror to download resources from (falls back to original source on failure) -c CODEC, --codec CODEC
                         download test suites for specific codecs only (comma-separated)
 ```